 Along with IPaaS, the market emergence of DaaS represents an attempt to manage aggregated data sets from a number of different sources.
 This improves the usability factor and helps increase availability.
 More data providers will be coming online, and more cloud service providers will be selling DaaS to their clients.

-4. EDiscovery Fully in the Cloud
+4. eDiscovery Fully in the Cloud

 While gathering data from the cloud is nothing new in terms of electronic discovery, many sources predict that both information governance and major eDiscovery platforms will shift completely into the cloud, both for collection and processing of data.
 Concerns over hardware stability, third party data centers for staging, and shifting massive amounts of data will all fall by the wayside.

-5. Prices Will Drop
+5. Reduced Prices

 As IG in the cloud continues its impressive level of momentum, the associated costs are likely to reduce dramatically.
 This means a related decline in electronic discovery costs as well, offsetting the early days of exorbitant per-gigabyte pricing that used to be considered the business standard.
 As the market need for cost-effective information governance and electronic discovery becomes more pressing, the number of companies demanding service will force the price-point to drop to a more reasonable level.

-6. Expansion of IG Includes Social Media
+6. Increased Expansion Into Social Media

 In the minds of most decision-makers, information governance applies to business-related data, financial records and other such practicalities.
 Yet, the prevalence of social media as a rich source for discovery indicates that information governance policies are likely to include social media by default before too much longer.